marcospgp/chainference/solana/README.md

 - [Solana](https://solana.com/docs/intro/installation)
 - [Anchor](https://www.anchor-lang.com/docs/installation)

-  - May have to install with `avm install 6fbfc40` to get [this PR](https://github.com/coral-xyz/anchor/pull/3396) which fixes some warnings and hasn't made it into a release yet.
   - There is [an issue](https://github.com/coral-xyz/anchor/issues/3392#issuecomment-2508412018) with `Cargo.lock` that should be fixed in upcoming release v0.31:

     ```